nesaorg/nesa.js/README.md

     ...
   ],
   "model": "",              // Model name
-  "frequency_penalty": "",  // Optional frequency_penalty
-  "presence_penalty": ""    // Optional presence_penalty
-  "temperature": ""         // Optional temperature
-  "top_p": ""               // Optional top_p
-  "session_id": "",         // Optional session_id
-  ...                       // Other parameters, but you need to ensure that the LLM side can support the setting of this parameter
+  ...                       // Other parameters, you need to ensure that these parameters are supported by the LLM Backend }
-}
 ```